opf/openproject/docs/release-notes/12-5-0/README.md

 - Epic: Cross-application main menu for dPhoenixSuite/Sovereign Administrative Work Place  \[[#44297](https://community.openproject.com/wp/44297)\]

 #### Contributions
-A big thanks to community members for reporting bugs and helping us identifying and providing fixes.

-Special thanks for reporting and finding bugs go to
+A very special thank you goes to the following sponsors for features and improvements of this release:

+- **The City of Cologne** for having sponsored the feature of tracking project activities.
+- **Autoliv** for having sponsored the API changes, i.e. extending the data model and the API to save and query historic values of work packages as a foundation for the upcoming baseline comparisons.

-M V, Sven Kunze, Rince wind, Christina Vechkanova, Johannes Frenck, Marc Burk, Jörg Nold, Nidhin Manoharan, Jörg Mollowitz, Benjamin Rönnau, Harald Herz
+A very big thank you to M V, Sven Kunze, Rince wind, Christina Vechkanova, Johannes Frenck, Marc Burk, Jörg Nold, Nidhin Manoharan, Jörg Mollowitz, Benjamin Rönnau, Harald Herz for finding and reporting bugs.